sphinx-contrib/confluencebuilder/doc/roles.rst

 Emoticon Macro
 --------------

-The following role can be used to help include Confluence emoticon macro into generated Confluence documents.
+The following role can be used to help include Confluence emoticon macros into generated Confluence documents.

 .. rst:role:: confluence_emoticon